-The atmosphere on Venus consists of 96% CO2, 3%, and trace amounts of other chemicals.
-Deuterium (heavy hydrogen) is 150 times more abundant than on Earth, suggesting Venus once had water but it evaporated.
+The atmosphere on Venus consists of 96% CO_2 , 3% N_2 , and trace amounts of other chemicals.
+Deuterium (heavy hydrogen) is 150 times more abundant than on Earth.
 Argon and neon are also 50-100 more abundant on Venus.

 The clouds on Venus are not water vapour, but sulphuric acid.
 They are confined to a layer 20km thick, about 60km above the surface.